WilliamChen76/Neural-Networks-Deep-Learning_Music-Genre-Classification/README.md

  feature fusion models, combining audio and lyrics representations through concatenation and joint learning, aiming to leverage complementary information between modalities.
  To better capture sequential and contextual dependencies within lyrics, we implemented sequence models, including BiLSTM, GRU and Transformer encoder architectures.
-Recog nizing the potential of pre-trained language models, we further fine-tuned BERT represen tations of lyrics, and combined them with ensemble methods such as Random Forest and MLP classifiers.
+Recognizing the potential of pre-trained language models, we further fine-tuned BERT represen tations of lyrics, and combined them with ensemble methods such as Random Forest and MLP classifiers.
  Through this stepwise exploration, we aim to systematically assess the impact of different